lewisf/lewisf.github.com/_posts/2012-06-18-seattle-day-1.md

 SEATTLE IS AMAZING.

-I flew into Seattle yesterday, and the first thing I did was request for a driver using [Uber](www.uber.com), picked up my bags and low and behold, my driver Tek was waiting for me outside in a black Ford Expedition SUV with leather seats, wow all for me.
-The whole ride was very enjoyable; my driver Tek, talked to me about life in general and gave me tips about what to do in Seattle, pointing out landmarks on the way.
-All in all, the fare was $75, kinda pricey, but I had $10 of credit, and the experience was 5 stars, would use again.
+I flew into Seattle yesterday, and the first thing I did was request for a driver using [Uber](www.uber.com).
+I picked up my bags 5 minutes later and low and behold, my driver Tek was waiting for me outside in a black Ford Expedition SUV with leather seats, wow all for me.
+The whole ride was very enjoyable; my driver Tek, talked to me about life in general and gave me tips about what to do in Seattle, pointing out landmarks on the way to University District where I am staying.
+All in all, the fare was $75, kinda pricey, but I had $10 of credit, and the experience was 5 stars, definitely would use again.

 I landed in a university-esque apartment, so it wasn't anything amazing, but it was nice and the subletters were really nice.
 I was surprised because I thought I was going to be staying in a 2 bedroom apartment, and it ended up 3 bedroom, shared with the original subletter, so meh, well shit happens.
 One of the bedrooms doesn't have a bed or a desk and I don't have access to a car, so I took to [Taskrabbit](www.taskrabbit.com) and put out a job for someone to pick it up for me and have it delivered for about $50.
 Convenient.

 Walking around University District, Seattle made me forget all of that.
 This place is amazing ... the convenience of stores, the safety this city area instills in me,